stuartellis/stuartellis-org-infra/README.md

 ## Usage

-To apply all of the Terraform code:
+To apply the Terraform code for a region in an account:

-    cd tf
+    cd tf/stuart-ellis-origin/eu-west-1
+    terragrunt run-all plan --terragrunt-source-update
     terragrunt run-all apply

-To run the code for an environment:

-    cd tf/stuart-ellis-labs
-    terragrunt apply --terragrunt-source ../../../stuart-ellis-org-tf-modules//aws/notifications